PJMichaels/Chemistry-Capstone/index.md

 ### For more details, please click [here](BlogPost.pdf) to view the in-depth technical report.

 ## Code:
 All of the code is available in the linked Git-hub repository.
 We have included both a set of notebooks that provide visualization and a quick way to explore the results, as well as an end-to-end pipeline which will provide facile duplication of this work.
-We hope that this pipeline will be of use and can be expanded to include additional featurization, models and datasets in the future. <br><br>
+We hope that this pipeline will be of use and can be expanded to include additional featurization, models and datasets in the future. <br>

-We have also provided a brief [video](https://drive.google.com/file/d/1VzaYKBJP9WgfkLmqmSXuuMPifh6q9_iX/view?usp=sharing) overview and Q&A on this pipeline to help users get started.
+We have also provided a brief [video](https://drive.google.com/file/d/1mB5ULvIeSq6zseq_u0noXfpAi5hbol8D/view?usp=sharing) overview and Q&A on this pipeline to help users get started.

 ## Acknowledgements:
 We would like to thank both Dr. Elle O'Brien and Michelle LeBlanc for their continued support and guidance over the course of this project.